-TarakĪ was founded by Shuranjeet Singh Takhar, a graduate student at the University of Oxford.
-After his personal experience with mental health difficulty as a student, he wanted to ensure that individuals and communities would have access to the necessary support systems to help them manage their mental health in a better, more efficient way.
+TarakĪ was founded by Shuranjeet Singh Takhar whilst a graduate student at the University of Oxford.
+After his personal experience with mental ill-health as a student, he wanted to ensure that individuals and communities would have access to the necessary support systems to help them manage their mental health in a more effective manner.

 What is TarakĪ ?

 TarakĪ is to be forward-facing, progressive, and looking to a better future.
 TarakĪ wants to reshape how Punjabi communities approach mental health and mental illness at an individual and collective level.